Davian Clarke joined the UTEP track and field coaching staff on July 19, 2012. Clarke will be entering his fourth season at UTEP.

 Working as an assistant coach in hurdles, sprints and relays, Clarke guided the women's 4x100m relay to the 2014 NCAA Outdoor Championships for the first time since 2008.
-He also directed the women's 4x400m relay to three crowns in the 2014 season, including two Conference USA titles.
+He also directed the women's 4x400m relay to three crowns that season, including two Conference USA titles.

 Mentoring Aiyanna Stiverne, Clarke coached the freshman to a personal best of 24.25 in the 200m, garnering her a bid to the 2014 NCAA West Preliminary Round.
-His work with her in the 400m was apparent as well.
 Stiverne was one of six 400m runners who qualified to represent the USA at the World Junior Championships.
 In the midst of qualifying, she set a personal-best time of 54.10.

 On the men's side, Clarke assisted the men's team to its first Conference USA indoor crown since 2006.
 He guided the men's 4x400m relay to a silver finish helping UTEP claim the 2014 Conference USA title with 123 points, a 45.5-point advantage over second place, LA Tech.

-Clarke also led transfer Roberto Camacho to his first appearance at the NCAA West Preliminary Round and the No. 33 spot in the NCAA West Region with a mark of 51.37 in the 400m hurdles, recorded at the Don Kirby Tailwind.
+Clarke also led transfer Roberto Camacho to his first appearance at the NCAA West Preliminary Round and the No. 33 spot in the NCAA West Region in the 400m hurdles.

 Clarke came to UTEP from the University of North Carolina where he served as the assistant coach for men's and women's sprints, hurdles and relays.
 While at North Carolina, Clarke mentored 12 All-Americans, one US World Championships finalist, six individual NCAA qualifiers, three relay NCAA qualifiers, five ACC Champions, two ACC relay titles, two ACC All-Academic recipients and 29 All-ACC performers.